Jeffxz/wyse-epub/README.md

 # wyse

-A CLI tool to generate epub from html website
+A CLI tool to generate epub from html website, markdown and text file, as well as validate epub file

 ## Install & Update